-102 Morrison Building (256) 372-5513
+102 Morrison Building (256) 372-5512 Dr. Horace Carney, Chair horace.carney@aamu.edu

 The Department of Fine Arts is comprised of academic disciplines in music and visual art.

 MISSION AND OBJECTIVES

 The mission of the Department is consistent with that of the University.
 Fine art programs operate in the three-fold function of teaching, creative research and service to the public.
 Objectives focus on the development and implementation of comprehensive programs in the Fine Arts.
 These include the preparation of musical and visual artists, teachers of art and music, as well as graphic designers and musicians who are knowledgeable of the music business industry.
 Further, the Department offers unique and challenging opportunities for creative research to an assembly of faculty and students and provides fine arts experiences to the University community and general public.